gcardenasortiz/cse15l-lab-reports-WI24/report1.md

 ![Image](lsf.png)

-The working directroy at the time was either /home/lecture1.
-The reason for this output is that it lists the file that is used as an argument.
+The working directory at the time was either /home/lecture1.
+The reason for this output is that it lists the file that is used as an argument and nothing else.
 Thus, it isn't an error.

 ## cat
 1. No arguments